-In general, Slovenian legislation is relatively tolerant of plural citizenship on both entry and exit sides.
+When analysing the Slovenian legislation, it may be claimed that it is relatively tolerant of dual and multiple citizenship on both the entry and exit sides.
 The ius sanguinis and gender equality principles contribute to dual citizenship for citizens by birth, both in Slovenia and abroad, since ius sanguinis transmission of Slovenian citizenship is not limited to the first or second generation or by any other requirements.
 Multiple citizenship is even possible for adopted persons.
 Acquisition of the citizenship of another country does not mean that the Slovenian citizenship is automatically forfeit, neither is release from current citizenship required for certain groups that qualify for facilitated and exceptional naturalisation, nor in cases of regular naturalisation where expatriation would have harsh consequences.